laminas/laminas-navigation/docs/book/quick-start.md

 # Quick Start

-## Usage in a zend-mvc-based application
+## Usage in a laminas-mvc-based application

-The fastest way to get up and running with zend-navigation is:
+The fastest way to get up and running with laminas-navigation is:

-- Register zend-navigation as module.
+- Register laminas-navigation as module.
 - Define navigation container configuration under the top-level `navigation` key in your application configuration.
 - Render your container using a navigation view helper within your view scripts.

-### Register zend-navigation as module
+### Register laminas-navigation as module

 Edit the application configuration file `config/application.config.php`: